nicknow/Setup-DataverseLabEnvironment/README.md

 # Configure-DataverseLabEnvironment
 Please review the document [Creating Office 365 PowerApps Trial Environments.docx](/Creating%20Office%20365%20PowerApps%20Trial%20Environments.docx) if you require a Power Apps environment.

 >__** ⚠ WARNING ⚠ **__ This script is intended for lab-like environments only.
-It will delete existing users, groups, Power Apps Environments/Dataverse Databases without warning.
+It will delete existing users, groups, Power Apps Environments/Dataverse Databases.

 PowerShell scripts that will automate setting up one or more CDS users and Power Apps environments.
 The script will:
 * Create one or more user accounts with UserXX usernames